 The Synferno instrument has four main pages: Mix, Edit, FX, and SEQ.

 The Mix Page (which is the default page showed when you fire the instrument), is a four-channel mixer and offers some specific controls over each part.
-Each channel strip is identical, and they offer a volume fader, pan knob, detuning plus/minus one octave (in semitones), Space amount, two band sweepable EQ (from 200 Hz – 250 Hz and 600 Hz – 700 Hz plus/minus 20 dB), Solo button, and a patch browser (for each part, of course), so you don’t have to stick with multitimbral presets.
-Finally, there’s an FX on/off button and an SEQ button which kinda alternates the same sequence using different presets for each step -really cool function, indeed!.
+Each channel strip is identical, and they offer a volume fader, pan knob, detuning plus/minus one octave (in semitones), Space amount, two-band sweepable EQ (from 200 Hz – 250 Hz and 600 Hz – 700 Hz plus/minus 20 dB), Solo button, and a patch browser (for each part, of course), so you don’t have to stick with multitimbral presets.
+Finally, there’s an FX on/off button and an SEQ button which kinda alternates the same sequence using different presets for each step, a really cool function, indeed!

 Next, there’s the Edit page, which offers more in-depth control for each part with two ADSR envelopes, one for the AMP and one for the filter; filter cutoff and resonance controls; Modwheel function – volume, LPF or HPF- Pitchbend amount; loop speed control – 1/2x, 1x, 2x or freeze); a compressor with threshold, ratio, attack, release, and makeup gain controls; saturation; utility HPF with no resonance, and stereo width control.

 The last page is the SEQ page and works for the SEQ button described in the mix page.
 There are actually two sequences, one for the sample offset and one for the loop offset.
-You can choose quantised rates, from 1/2 notes to 1/16 notes; slice on/off; gate mode on/off and you’ve got two knobs for controlling the offset for the start and end points.
+You can choose quantized rates, from 1/2 notes to 1/16 notes; slice on/off; gate mode on/off, and you’ve got two knobs for controlling the offset for the start and endpoints.

 Well, this is a great tool, but, not just for Cinematic purposes as they claim on their site, I think basses are amazing for techno and even house music.
 Percussion grooves are indeed very cinematic, and if you are scoring some action sequence, well, this is definitely for you!

-Most synth parts makes me think about late 80s hybrid polysynths like the Korg Polly 800 or the Roland Alpha Juno, and I suspect, they got many samples from those kind of synths… All the effects and edits you can do to each preset makes this synth very versatile and the fact that it triggers loops, well, that just a great tool for creativity.
+Most synth parts make me think about late 80s hybrid polysynths like the Korg Polly 800 or the Roland Alpha Juno, and I suspect, they got many samples from those kinds of synths… All the effects and edits you can do to each preset make this synth very versatile and the fact that it triggers loops, well, that is just a great tool for creativity.
 It is very simple to use and tweak, and combinations are almost endless.
-It has some amazing functions like the SEQ button, and reverbs, delays and flangers, can really make a difference in here!
+It has some amazing functions like the SEQ button, and reverbs delays, and flangers, which can really make a difference here!